-Often people tell me that I want to do this or do that, I really want to lose weight, I so want to quit smoking or drinking, I want to study hard, I want to meditate, I want to look for a better job and so on.
-I smile and I get somewhat amused when I see them talk like that.
-The only thing I hear is “want”.
+Often people tell me that they want to do this or do that.
+“I really want to lose weight, I do want to quit smoking or drinking, I want to study hard, I want to meditate, I want to look for a better job,” and so on.
+I smile, and I become somewhat amused when I see them talk like that.
+The only thing I hear is ‘want’.
 Of course, you want.
-Wanting is the nice part, it is the easy part.
+Wanting is the nice part; it is the easy part.

 To the one who is disciplined, knowledge, wisdom, success, solutions come automatically.
 Einstein once said, “It’s not that I am so smart.
 It’s just that I stay with problems longer.”
 Discipline is about persistence with conviction.
 When you carry on with what you have to do, whether or not you like it, that is discipline.
 If you find ways to be positive and like it, following any discipline becomes easier.

 The conscious mind is like the spoilt child.
-They may act obstinately or exhibit misdemeanor in the presence of their own parents.
-But the same kid, when he goes for a sleepover at his friend’s place for instance, will behave sweetly and nicely.
+It may act obstinately or exhibit misdemeanor in the presence of it’s own parents.
+But the same kid, when he goes for a sleepover at his friend’s place, for instance, will behave sweetly and nicely.
 He knows that no one is going to tolerate his whimsical behavior there.
 The same goes for your own mind — if you stop putting up with its misconduct, it starts behaving.
-Disciplining your own mind is your personal problem and you alone can do it.
+Disciplining your own mind is your personal problem, and you alone can do it.

 You get up in the morning, get ready, go to work and spend your entire day there, regardless of your prejudice or preference, irrespective of your level of motivation; you just do it because you know you need to do it.
-Your mind may not like it but it does not complain beyond a certain degree.
+Your mind may not like it, but it does not complain beyond a certain degree.
 It knows you are giving it no choice.
 The same goes for everything else.
 When you want to get something done, you just have to get on with it.
-With discipline, as you start to see results, you feel more motivated, enthusiastic and positive.
+With discipline, as you start to see results, you feel more motivated, enthusiastic, and positive.

 No matter how negative you are, even if you are hopeless of succeeding, if you follow the discipline, you will see success.
 There are no two ways about it.